Lemon Cream Tart

 Instructions

-2. Scrape dough out onto a sheet of plastic wrap.
+- Scrape dough out onto a sheet of plastic wrap.
 Press into a 1/2 inch rectangle and wrap airtight in the plastic.
 Refrigerate overnight.

-3. Tap the dough with a rolling pin to make sure it's pliable.
-If at any point the dough seems too stiff or cold, or cracks as you roll it out, let it rest at room temperature for a few minutes before continuing.
-Roll the dough 3 times in one direction, then make a quarter turn.
+- Tap dough with a rolling pin to make sure it's pliable.
+If at any point dough seems too stiff or cold, or cracks as you roll it out, let it rest at room temperature for a few minutes before continuing.
+Roll dough 3 times in one direction, then make a quarter turn.
 Periodically check to make sure your dough isn't sticking to the surface.
 If it is, use a thin spatula to peel it off and re-flour the surface underneath.
 Repeat rolling 3 times and making quarter turns until you have an evenly rolled out, 1/4" thick round of dough.

-4. At this point your dough should be larger than your tart pan.
-Carefully transfer the dough to the pan.
+- At this point your dough should be larger than your tart pan.
+Carefully transfer dough to pan.
 You can do this by gently wrapping the dough around the rolling pin, then unrolling it over the pan.
-Press the dough into the pan, paying careful attention to the corners and being careful not to stretch or tear the dough to do so.
+Press dough into the pan, paying careful attention to the corners and being careful not to stretch or tear the dough to do so.
 Use a knife to trim away any extra dough.
 Refrigerate the tart shell uncovered for at least one hour, or preferably overnight.

-1. Preheat oven to 325°F / 160°C.
+- Preheat oven to 325°F / 160°C.

-3. Line the shell with parchment paper or cheesecloth and pie weights, dry beans, or rice.
+- Line the shell with parchment paper or cheesecloth and pie weights, dry beans, or rice.

-Although this recipe may seem lengthy and entailed, it's quite simple, especially if you separate it into a "crust" day and a "filling" day.
 The unbaked pâte sablée will keep well covered in the fridge for up to a week, or a month in the freezer.

 Calories